‘Who targets a hospital?’ Liverpool reels as details of terror plot emerge

 ‘What kind of person goes after a hospital?’
 Liverpool reels as details of terror plot emerge

-As police probe theory that car bomber may have targeted hospital, revulsion grows on streets of the Kensington area he called home, finds Colin Drury
+As police probe bomber killed in blast outside maternity ward, revulsion grows on streets of the Kensington area he called home, finds Colin Drury

 A little after 5.30pm on Sunday, Jamie Wharton looked out the back window of his terraced house in Liverpool’s Kensington area and saw a dozen armed police positioned in his back yard and the alleyway behind.